KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ![](recap-of-pygotham-2019-images/meg-the-zen-of-python-education.png)

-Photo taken by Casey Faist, used with permission
+Meg Ray; photo credit: Casey Faist (used with permission)

 At the end of the talk, Meg gave a call to action for community members to advocate and volunteer.
 Ways to make a difference include: personally advocating at a state or local level for computer science as a graduation requirement; professionally promoting computer science education via your workplace by supporting employees in volunteering for computer science education week or make events, hosting school field trips in your office, inviting high school students to shadow you for a day on take your child to work day, or recruiting a first-time intern.